Singularities of the moduli space of level curves: The singularities of the moduli space of level curves

 \subsubsection{Automorphism group of level structures over stack-theoretic elliptic tails.}

 We describe the action of the automorphism group of the stack-theoretic elliptic tail of Exa.~\ref{exa:level_on_elltails} on $\Pic$.
-We are interested on level structures on a curve with an elliptic tail $\sta E$; it is natural to fix a divisor $l$ of $\ell$, which should be thought of as the the order of the restriction of the level-$\ell$ structure to $\sta E$.
+We are interested in level structures on a curve with an elliptic tail $\sta E$; it is natural to fix a divisor $l$ of $\ell$, which should be thought of as the the order of the restriction of the level-$\ell$ structure to $\sta E$.
+We refer the reader to Example \ref{exa:stackytails} for the study of level structures on $\sta E$ when $\sta E$ is an irreducible twisted curve with a single node.

-The $1$-pointed $1$-nodal twisted genus-$1$ curve $(\sta E,n)$ is given by the stack-theoretic quotient of $\wt E=\PP^1/(0\equiv \infty)$ by $\pmmu_r$ where $r$ divides $l$ and $\pmmu_r$ acts by multiplication as usual.
+The $1$-pointed $1$-nodal twisted genus-$1$ curve $(\sta E,n)$ is given by the stack-theoretic quotient of $\wt E=\PP^1/(0\sim \infty)$ by $\pmmu_r$ where $r$ divides $l$ and $\pmmu_r$ acts by multiplication as usual.
 Consider $\sta p\colon \wt E\to \sta E$, the isotypical decomposition $\sta p_*\cO=\bigoplus _{ \chi\in \ZZ/r} \sta L_\chi$, and the $l$-torsion line bundle $\ssL_{\ram}:=\sta L_{\chi=1}$ on $\sta E$ with $\leveliii_{\ram}\colon \ssL_{\ram}^{\otimes l}\to \cO$ obtained by taking the $(l/r)$th tensor power of the isomorphism $\ssL_{\ram}^{\otimes r}\cong \cO$.
 We also consider the $l$-torsion line bundle $\sta L_{\etale}$, pull-back via $\epsilon_{\sta E}\colon \sta E\to E$ of the sheaf of regular functions $f$ on the normalisation satisfying $f(\infty)=\xi_{l}f(0)$ for an $l$th primitive root of unity $\xi_l$.

 We have

 The second summand has the distinguished generator $\ssL_{\ram}:=\sta L_1$.
 The first summand is generated by $\sta L_{\etale}$, defined after choosing a primitive root of unity $\xi_l$.

 We have